 The range above is an estimate, but free space range is close to an upper limit.
 This is the range without obstructions and without interference.
 Indoor range will be less because of both signal attentuation from walls and objects, as well as multi-path effects (constructive and destructive interference from signals coming at different angles).

-Getting the most range out of a BLE radio is usually a multi-step process that starts at the design phase.
+Getting the most range out of a Bluetooth LE radio is usually a multi-step process that starts at the design phase.
 There are quite a few factors involved in getting the best range and we’re going to cover the most critical aspects that you should do.
 Aside from BLE, these approaches are valid beyond just Bluetooth but apply to Wi-Fi and other radios.